hamidreza-s/hamidreza-s.github.io/_posts/2014-06-10-mnesia-table-types-and-time-complexity.markdown

 It is Transactional and implements the [ACID](--link--) properties.
 So Mnesia guarantees that your database transactions run Atomic, Consistent, Isolated and Durable.

-One of Mnesia features that has not been talked about very much, is its ability to store Erlang's terms without any transforming or serializing.
+One of the Mnesia's features that has not been talked about very much, is its ability to store Erlang's terms without any transforming or serializing.
 If you come from an Object-Oriented world and its [Object-Relational Mapping](--link--) systems, you might hear about [Object-Relational Impedance Mismatch](--link--) difficulties.
 One of the main difficulties caused by it is the data structure differences between your language objects and your database types.
 However in Mnesia you can store Erlang's terms intact, solving that Impedance Mismatch between language and database.

 ### Amdahl's Law
 Since Mnesia is embedded in Erlang, and in Erlang we can simply spawn thousands of concurrent processes to achieve speedup of program, it is possible to make a mistake to run concurrent transactions for speedup and reducing the time of our program.
 But in these situations we don't have to forget the [Amdahl's Law](--link--).
 It says "The speedup of a concurrent program using multiple processors is limited by the time needed for the sequential fraction of the program".